behoof4mind/otc-kafka-example/OTC-Kafka-example.md

 ### Benefits and Cautions

-Most of the things that you usually need to cofigure Apache Kafka properly already exists in this Helm chart.
-Default configuration/behavour can be easilly changed by values override.
+Most of the things that you usually need to configure Apache Kafka properly already exists in this Helm chart.
+Default configuration/behavior can be easily changed by overriding values.
 By Helm you can simplify transition to GitOps for your company now or in the future.

 By the other hand entry level for maintaining this solution a bit